2023 is the year for your business to upskill in SEO

 Technical SEO focuses on how well search engine spiders can crawl your site and index your content.
 Unlike On-Page and Off-Page SEO, Technical SEO has absolutely nothing to do with your content.
 It all comes down to the quality of the code and how optimised it is for consumption by search engines.

-The main goal of Technical SEO is to optimize the infrastructure of a website.
+The main goal of Technical SEO is to optimize the infrastructure of your website.

 A number of factors make up great Technical SEO.
 We have a more exhaustive article on all of these parts, although here’s a brief summary:

 - Server speed and Time To First Byte (TTFB)